-Some will recommend allowing the meat to rest an hour after injection; others will take the injected meat straight to the grill.
+Some will recommend allowing the meat to rest an hour after injection (check: What does resting meat do?); others will take the injected meat straight to the grill.
 Try both methods and see which works better for you.

 Remember that the salt will begin breaking down the muscle, tenderizing it.
 If it sits too long, you’ll get a mushy mess.